BottlecapDave/HomeAssistant-OctopusEnergy/README.md

 ** WARNING: This component is currently a work in progress **

 Custom component built from the ground up to bring your Octopus Energy details into Home Assistant to help you towards a more energy efficient (and or cheaper) home.
+This integration is in no way affiliated with Octopus Energy.

 ## How to install